KFreon/KaelsKabbage/content/posts/15-vs-vscode-tips-and-tricks/index.md

 {{< image path="img/VS_OutputMessageFiltering" alt="Filter the output window to hide 'thread exited' messages" >}}

 ### Experimental Intellisense Suggestions
 Something recently added was the ability for Intellisense to suggest items that aren't referenced.
-Selecting one such suggestion adds the {{< inline "using" >}} statement to the file.
+Selecting one such suggestion adds the `using` statement to the file.

 {{< image path="img/VS_ExternalIntellisenseSuggestion_Example" alt="Intellisense suggested items that aren't currently available in scope" >}}
 {{< image path="img/VS_ExternalIntellisenseSuggestions" alt="Visual Studio options showing where to turn on the experiement" >}}

 ### Ones I forgot the first time around

-- {{< inline "Shift + Enter" >}} creates a new line from whatever line you're on.
-That is, if you're anywhere in a line of code, hitting {{< inline "Shift + Enter" >}} moves the cursor to the line below, creating it as if you'd hit Enter at the end of the previous line.
-This usually correctly terminates a line with a {{< inline ";" >}} as well.
+- `Shift + Enter` creates a new line from whatever line you're on.
+That is, if you're anywhere in a line of code, hitting `Shift + Enter` moves the cursor to the line below, creating it as if you'd hit Enter at the end of the previous line.
+This usually correctly terminates a line with a `;` as well.

 # Visual Studio Code